MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/edge-webview2-process.md

 ### Order of precedence

-- Setting the **GlobalBrowserMode** Global UII option value as **EdgeWebView2** takes precedence over the individual hosted control settings. <br><br>For example, some hosted controls have the hosting type set to **Chrome**.
+- Setting the **GlobalBrowserMode** Global UII option value as **EdgeWebView2** takes precedence over the individual hosted control settings. <br><br>For example, some hosted controls have the hosting type set to **EdgeWebView2**.
 At the organization level, you set the **GlobalBrowserMode** Global UII option value as **EdgeWebView2**.
-In this scenario, the Global UII option takes precedence, and Edge WebView2 Process will host the applications.
+In this scenario, the Global UII option takes precedence, and the configuration uses the Edge WebView2 Process to host the applications.

-- Setting the **GlobalBrowserMode** key to **EdgeWebView2** in the **UnifiedServiceDesk.exe.config** file for a particular client desktop takes precedence over the individual hosted control settings.<br><br>For example, some hosted controls have their hosting type set to **Chrome**.
-For a few agents, you've set the **GlobalBrowserMode** key to **EdgeWebView2** in the **UnifiedServiceDesk.exe.config** file on their desktops.
-The value set in the **UnifiedServiceDesk.exe.config** file takes precedence, and Edge WebView2 Process will host the applications on that desktop computer.<!--note from editor: Edit suggested (and I assume it's true that this precedence applies only to the local computer?).-->
+- Setting the **GlobalBrowserMode** key to **EdgeWebView2** in the **UnifiedServiceDesk.exe.config** file for a particular client desktop takes precedence over the individual hosted control settings.<br><br>For example, some hosted controls have their hosting type set to **EdgeWebView2**.
+For a few agents, you've set the **GlobalBrowserMode** key to **EdgeWebView2** in the **UnifiedServiceDesk.exe.config** file on their client desktops.
+The value set in the **UnifiedServiceDesk.exe.config** file takes precedence, and the configuration uses Edge WebView2 Process to host the applications.

-- Setting the **GlobalBrowserMode** key to **EdgeWebView2** in the **UnifiedServiceDesk.exe.config** file for a particular client desktop takes precedence over other settings.<!--note from editor: What's the actual difference between this statement and the previous bullet?
-It seems to just have swapped "other settings" for "individual hosted control settings."
-Should it say something like "...takes precedence over all other settings"?
-Or, can it be deleted entirely?-->
+- Setting the **GlobalBrowserMode** key to **EdgeWebView2** in the **UnifiedServiceDesk.exe.config** file for a particular client desktop takes precedence over other settings.

 <a name="create-a-hosted-control-with-hosting-type-as-edge-webview2"></a>